 national level exam designed to ascertain candidate’s knowledge of basic

 concepts of science, at the same time evaluating their skills in

 critical thinking, problem-solving and writing.
 The MCAT tests candidates' skills and knowledge required for success in medical school and the practice of medicine.

 The MCAT exam is administered by the Association of American Medical

 Colleges (AAMC).
-All medical schools in the United States and many in Canada ask the
+All medical schools in the United States and many in Canada and other countries ask the

 applicants to submit recent MCAT exam scores as part of their

 application process.
 Many health institutions and graduate programs now

 accept MCAT scores instead of other standardized tests.